AdaCore/spark2014/docs/lrm/source/subprograms.rst

 1. |SPARK| defines the ``convention_identifier`` Ghost.
    An entity (e.g., a subprogram, a type, or an object) whose Convention aspect is specified to have the value Ghost is said to be a ghost entity (e.g., a ghost function or a ghost variable).
-[TBD: do we want to define "ghost statement"?]
+A subcomponent of a ghost object is itself a ghost object.

+   |SPARK| also defines Ghost to be an assertion aspect.
+   The default Ghost assertion policy is Check.
+   [This aspect shall not be named other than in an Assertion_Policy pragma.]

 .. _tu-nt-ghost_entities-02: